 Want to Stay Updated?

 Receive future posts and announcements about new resources.

 Learning all I can about Narcissists and their abuse, makes so much sense to me now.
 I could never put my finger on... what exactly was "wrong" with my husband.
 He twisted everything so much, I doubted my sanity.
 It's helping me heal myself, my mind, and validates that all the things I was doing on my own to begin the recovery of narcissistic abuse, were the absolute best things to do, and I was doing them instinctively.
 I've passed through all the stages, and am now starting to move on.
 I returned to college (keeping my mind occupied, focused, and engaged), changed habits, became more independent (I had no choice), and made new friends.
 I have no contact due to his court order as part of the conviction for his crimes against me.
 I am stronger than I ever knew I was.
 I have survived!
 I'm not 100% healed, but I'm well on my way! 🥰read more

 Excellent support.
 Intelligent and sensitive replies.
 The only way I permanently stayed away from my narcissist of 12... years.
 Wise advice.
 Helped me so much through my time of doubt.
 Also so helpful because I could post in the middle of the night when I couldn’t sleep worrying about something.
 Always get supportive replies.
 These members are well read and you get free therapy because others pass on their therapy.
 The website for this fb page is phenomenal.
 The best info on narcissism on the Internet!read more

-Copyright 2017-2020 by Kristen Milstead.
+Copyright 2017-2021 by Kristen Milstead.
 All rights reserved.
-Contents may be referenced with proper citation and/or link, however, do not distribute without express written permission from the author.
+Contents may be referenced only with proper citation and link to the appropriate article.
+Do not copy or distribute articles or other resources, re-purpose content as your own, or otherwise use content from this website without express written permission from the author.